cerncorp/food-ordering-system/HELP.md

 + save order in local database and fire the event (automatically)
 + use Saga and Outbox
 + before fire make sure the changes are commited in local database

+TransactionalEventListener is a spring annotation that listens an event that is fired from a transactional method.
+And it only process the event if the transactional operation is completed successfully.